merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/05_Multiple_Mode_Delivery_Methods.md

 For convenience, this article will be split into two parts.
-The first part is dedicated to Delivery Method.
+The first part is dedicated to the Delivery Method.

 Initial data:

-The customer John Doe from Colby (Kansas) wants to buy two products: Item A and Item B. You have two warehouses, one is Colorado and another one is Kansas.
+The customer John Doe from Colby (Kansas) wants to buy two products: Item A and Item B. You have two warehouses, one is in Colorado and the other in Kansas.

 #### Lowest Shipping

-The system checks the items shipping prices for each warehouses combination and suggests the customer the products from the warehouses combination with the lowest shipping price.
-Lets assume each product shipping price is static for each warehouse and doesn’t vary depending on warehouses combination for products.
+The system checks the item's shipping prices for each warehouse and suggests the combination that gives the lowest shipping cost.
+Let's assume each product's shipping price is static for each warehouse and doesn’t vary.

 Warehouse |	Item A |	Item B